- Books, Literature, and Writing»

 make a difference when one

 It is not the function qua function which is the key feature.
-It is making a small inner circle of pompous Us who do not invite non-pompous Us.
+It is making a small inner circle of the fatally pompous who do not invite the non-pompous.

-As I said, the key feature is having a function to which others are Not Invited..
+As I said, the key feature is having a function to which there is a portion of those who are Not Invited..

 Watching the Clowns